 REPRESENTATIVE RESULTS:

-If the goal is biomass estimation or tree growth increment of many samples, i.e., inter-ring scale (Figure 1), then sample holder 1 (Figure 3) is used to scan samples to obtain density profiles (see step 5.4.3) and estimates of tree growth, e.g., for fast-growing trees with large TRW, which allows for a coarser resolution.
+If the goal is biomass estimation or tree growth increment of many samples, i.e., inter-ring scale (Figure 1), then sample holder 1 (Figure 5) is used to scan samples to obtain density profiles (see step 5.4.3) and estimates of tree growth, e.g., for fast-growing trees with large TRW, which allows for a coarser resolution.
 Figure 12 shows an example of both pith-to-bark and axial density trends of T. superba, a species from the Congo basin.
 These diagrams were based on scans of 110 µm from tree increment cores taken at various height positions in the stem.
-The profiles were replicated to 360° to mimic the stem cross-section.

-For the ring scale (Figure 1) that is targeted by scanning cores with sample holder 2 (Figure 3B), tree ring analysis and MXD calculation is possible.
+For the ring scale (Figure 1) that is targeted by scanning cores with sample holder 2 (Figure 5B), tree ring analysis and MXD calculation is possible.
 An example of this is Figure 13, where a minimum density (in this case linked to wet season precipitation) and maximum density chronology is plotted for cores of W. cedarbergensis from the Cedarberg mountains in South Africa26.
 This was based on scanning mounted cores at 10 µm resolution.

 For the anatomical scale (Figure 1), scanning cores with holder 3, i.e., multiple cores in papers straws wrapped together, allows a resolution of up to 4 µm.
-The result is shown in Figure 14, are of an oak core (Q. robur) scanned and both earlywood and latewood vessels are segmented.
+The result is shown in Figure 14, where an X-ray CT image slice of oak (Q. robur) is shown, with both earlywood and latewood vessels segmented.

 FIGURE AND TABLE LEGENDS: